 Why take this course?

 This course integrates psychology, neurobiology, modern learning theory, animal behaviour research, and psychological formulation to provide professionals with a comprehensive skillset to take a trauma informed approach in practice.
-Live lessons starting 13th October 2025.

 • Become a Certified Trauma Informed Pet Professional